 Is a customer loyalty program really a loyalty program?
-Does the typical customer enrolled in the program feel some sort of connection beyond the rewards, points or discounts they receive?
+Does the typical customer enroll in the program feel some sort of connection beyond the rewards, points or discounts they receive?
 We want the customer to have that connection.
 We want the customer to feel a sense of ownership in the relationship they have with us.
 That’s what we want our loyalty program to do!

 When we refer to our customers as owning our brand, we’re actually referring to them as owning our brand promise.
 Taking that to the next level is when we can get customers to feel ownership in our business.

 This is not ownership in the typical sense, where a customer has a stake in the company.
 This is emotional ownership, a bond that makes them feel part of the business.
 They feel like more than just a customer, an account or a number.
 This is my concept of customer partnership, which is loyalty on steroids.

 Note to our B-2-B friends.
 The examples that follow focus on retail business and retail customer loyalty programs.
 Don’t think this concept doesn’t cross over to business-to-business.
 It is every bit as applicable – and important.